+Jewell opponent comes from nowhere to playoffs

-By Bill Richardson Member of the Sports Staff ALPINE, Texas - Deeper in the heart of Texas than most foother Joe George has built Succession In four Rose from nowhere to playoffs
+By Bill Richardson A Member of the Sports Staff

+ALPINE, Texas - Deeper in the heart of Texas than most football players or teams would ever venture, Joe George has built Sul Ross State College into a small-college power-house.

-6, 6-4, 9-1 and 9-0, and this year, the Lobos will make their first post-season football appearance in history.
+In four years under George, Sul Ross State has compiled records of 4-6, 6-4, 9-1 and 9-0, and this year, the Lobos will make their first post-season football appearance in history.
 At noon today, Sul Ross will play William Jewell College, 9-1, in the quarterfinals of the National Association of Intercollegiate Athletics Division II playoffs.

-According to the NAIA, Sul Ross State has an 8-0 record.
+According to the NAIA, Sul Rosa State has an 8-0 record.
 The NAIA regards the Lobos' victory over Nuevo Leon of Mexico as an exhibition game.

-George says football talent is plentiful in Texas and there's enough to go around for Sul Ross and the four other members of the Texas Intercollegiate Athletic Association, a non-scholarship league.
+George says football talent is plentiful in Texas and there's enough to go around for Sul Ross and the four other members of the Texas Intercollegiate Athletic Association, a non-scholar-ship league.